-Active Physiotherapy management is very beneficial for lumber pain.
-As with any exercise program it is important to warm up before doing exercise and cool down post exercises.
+Active Physiotherapy management is very beneficial for lumbar pain.
+As with any exercise program, it is important to warm up before doing exercise and cool down post exercises.
 Your Physiotherapist will work with you to develop an exercise program that matches your abilities, interests and goals.
 Your Physiotherapist will ensure that exercises are being done correctly and safely to maximize your physical function and will be there to progress as you move through the program.
 Exercises that may be included in your prescribed program include;

 - General exercises and stretches

 Properly structured exercises and stretches in the context of the patient’s individual condition